murshidazher/react-play/README.md

   react -
-  styled-components - for css-in-js without worrying about specificity. polished - for css normalization.
+  styled-components - for css-in-js without worrying about specificity. polished - for css normalization. styled-components-modifiers - allows to pass props to style components.

 ### Settings
 - add your own colors in `colors.js` file inside `utils`
 -